YinLiLin/KAML/README.md

 ### Kinship file
-***`KAML`*** requires a n×n relatedness matrix.
-By default, it is automatically calculated using choosed one type of three algorithms(
-***"scale","center","vanraden"***
-), but can be supplied in file by users.
-If in this case, **the order of individuals for each row and each column in the file must correspond to phenotype file, no column and row names**.
+***`KAML`*** requires a n×n matrix that represents the relationship among individuals.
+By default, it could be automatically calculated by using one of the three algorithms(***"scale","center","vanraden"***) that implemented in ***`KAML`*** package.
+It could be also supplied by the users, however, in this case, the order of individuals in either row or column should be the same as phenotype file, the column and row names are not needed.

 > `mouse.Kin.txt` ***(optional)***